About this item

 Available print sizes

-Note: The image size refers to the actual size of the panorama and the print size refers to the size of the paper it will be printed on.
+Note: The image size refers to the actual size of the map and the print size refers to the size of the paper it will be printed on.
 The image is scaled to fit the print size and may or may not include white space to avoid image skewing.

 Only logged in customers who have purchased this product may leave a review.